Saronic Gulf Islands Greece Travel Guide

 Ensure bags are sturdy for donkey transport.

-Connects to beaches and remote coastal spots.
+Connects to the coast and remote coastal spots.

 Most of Hydra Town is pedestrian-only.